 Dentists recommend brushing your teeth for 2 minutes twice a day.
 If you break your teeth up into 4 sections, upper right, upper left, lower right and lower left, you spend 30 seconds cleaning each area of the mouth.

 What the brush will do is pause very briefly at 30 second intervals to alert you.

 You hear a change in the sound and change in cleaning motion, so you know to move the brush head to a different section of the mouth.

 After 2 minutes, the brush does not automatically power off as is case with most other Colgate models, it carries on going, but you do get a different pattern of pauses in the brush motor so it is clear that 2 minutes have passed.

 That said, if you are using it with the app at the same time, as intended, it will automatically power off.

 Such a timer and pacer is essential in my eyes.

 Unlike Oral-B and Sonicare that offer a range of brush heads, Colgate offer just 1 style.

-Replacement packs include 3 brush heads and should be around £15-20 per pack.
+Replacement packs include 3 brush heads are £19 per pack.

 There are no fading indicator bristles on the brush head or reminders in the app to tell you when you should ideally replace the head.
 Therefore it is up to you to remember how long ago you replaced the head.